cmsodi/satdh/articles/the-geopolitical-chessboard-in-space-navigating-the-implications/index.md

 </br><figure>  <img src="felix-mittermeier-nAjil1z3eLk-unsplash.jpg" alt="." style="width:100%">  <figcaption> <small> felix-mittermeier-nAjil1z3eLk-unsplash.jpg  chesss - Photo by <a target=_blank  href="https://unsplash.com/@felix_mittermeier?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Felix Mittermeier</a> on <a target=_blank  href="https://unsplash.com/s/photos/strategy?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>. -  - <a target=_blank  target="_blank" href=></a> </small> </figcaption></figure></br>

 "Astropolitik: Classical Geopolitics in the Space Age" is a book written by Everett C. Dolman that explores the political implications of space exploration and development.
 Space exploration is not just a scientific or technological endeavor but is also inherently political.
+The book advocates for the US to be the leader in exploring and using space resources and advantages with cooperation and political unity among other states.

+Despite some <a href="https://www.researchgate.net/publication/362301900_A_Critical_Analytical_Essay_on_the_Book_Astropolitik_Classical_Geopolitics_in_the_Space_Age_Written_by_Everett_C_Dolman" target="_blank">criticisms regarding contradictions and ambiguities</a> in its arguments, the book remains a landmark in the geopolitical analysis of space.

 As space exploration becomes increasingly important, it is necessary to understand the potential geopolitical implications of this activity.
 Several theories from the field of geopolitics can be applied to space exploration, including the "Thucydides Trap" and "Great Power Competition".